Pepper Hamilton has the country’s largest and most active Small Business Investment Company (SBIC) practice.

 Support of the SBIC Industry

-Pepper has been a member of the Small Business Investment Alliance (SBIA) since 1981, and has provided extensive support and counsel to the industry.
+Pepper has been a member of the Small Business Investor Alliance (SBIA) since 1981, and has provided extensive support and counsel to the industry.
 Our lawyers have worked closely with SBIA and the SBA to assist in developing regulations and SBA policies implementing the “new” SBIC program in 1992 and to constantly improve the program.
 The firm has helped SBA develop several of its form documents and has helped SBIA prepare a number of its legislative and regulatory initiatives.
 The firm continues to provide advice and counsel to industry leaders as changes to the SBIC Program are discussed.

 Pepper has sponsored and helped organize numerous seminars on the formation and operation of SBICs.
 Members of the firm are frequent speakers concerning the SBIC program at industry meetings, as well as at gatherings of prospective investors, accountants, lawyers, development officials, venture capitalists and businesspeople.
 Our lawyers regularly meet with SBIA and SBA officials concerning industry policies and practices.